matsmi7h/MoneyShot/README.md

 - **Original Concept**: Jacopo (antipatico) Scannella - Timeroasting technique - https://github.com/SecuraBV/Timeroast
 - **Targeted Implementation**: Giulio Pierantoni - Targeted Timeroast modifications - https://github.com/OffsecDeer/TargetedTimeroast

-## License

-This project is provided for educational and authorized testing purposes.
-Use responsibly and in accordance with applicable laws and regulations.